 The medium to late-ripening, high-yielding vine is resistant to both mildews and frost but vulnerable to drought and chlorosis, It is ideal for warm and humid conditions and frosty winters.
-The variety yields dark-colored, aromatic red wines without Foxton, After interim ban, it is officially approved in France since 2008 again.
+The variety yields dark-colored, aromatic red wines without Foxton, After a temporary ban, she has been officially re-registered in France since 2008.
 In 2010, she occupied here 725 hectares, especially at the Loire with a strongly decreasing trend (in the 1970s there were still 3,500 hectares).
 There were other stocks in Europe Madagascar, in Romania (1 ha) and in the Switzerland (3 ha).
-In overseas there was acreage in Australia.
+There were cultivated areas overseas Australia.
 Canada (54 ha), New Zealand (4 ha) and surprisingly Vietnam, as well as in the US states Arkansas.
 Illinois.
 Indiana.
 Michigan.
 Missouri. new York.
 North Carolina.
 Ohio.
 Pennsylvania and Virginia (total 311 ha).
 The total global area in 2010 was 1,097 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012